 So, why did the endocannabinoid system evolve in the first place?
 We’re honestly not all that sure.
 We know that endocannabinoids and their receptors are located all throughout our internal systems.
 We also know that they play a crucial role in how the brain signals the rest of the body, but beyond that, it remains somewhat of a mystery.

 WHY DOES THE CANNABIS PLANT PRODUCE CANNABINOIDS?

-Based on the evolutionary timeline of the endocannabinoid system and the cannabis plant, it’s clear that cannabinoids didn’t develop for the benefit of humans.
+Based on the evolutionary timeline of the endocannabinoid system and the cannabis plant, it seems that cannabinoids didn’t develop for the potential benefit of humans.
 However, there are a few existing theories.
 Many scholars believe that cannabinoids contribute to the overall health of the cannabis plant.
 The chemical compounds have antioxidant properties which may serve as a protective mechanism.
 In plants, antioxidants can neutralize harmful free radicals that UV rays produce.
 These compounds may help protect the plant’s cellular structure.

 Another theory is that cannabinoids, especially THC, may have developed to prevent animals and possibly pests from eating the plant.
 Most animals are susceptible to the psychoactive effect of THC, so perhaps these compounds developed as a Mechanism to protect the plant.